 The 3Ps of sustainability – People, Planet, and Profit – enable a company to harness its complete potential and add real value to its business.
 In a post-COVID world, companies are quickly responding to the need for a greener, renewable and sustainable business strategy which can withstand unforeseen circumstances.
 Companies have to adapt a perspective where they prioritize multiple stakeholders rather than focusing on only bringing in revenue.
 In this series, we will discuss the ‘Planet’ aspect of the Triple Bottom Line and what it means for a company’s transition to sustainability.

-‘Planet’ forms the second leg in the 3Ps, right after ‘People’.
-There is a growing trend among consumers around the world to change the product and services that they use due to concerns about climate change.
-The graph below, according to a survey from IPSOS, suggests that a global average of 69% consumers have made the change.
-It is interesting to note that consumers in developing economy such as India are willing to alter their consumption habits.
+Topics in this article‘Planet’ forms the second leg in the 3Ps, right after ‘People’.
+There is a growing trend among consumers around the world to change the products and services that they use due to concerns about climate change.
+The graph below, according to a survey from IPSOS, suggests that a global average of 69% of consumers have made the change.
+It is interesting to note that consumers in developing economies such as India are willing to alter their consumption habits.
 On the contrary, consumers in economically developed regions such as the US and Japan have dropped below the global average.

 Eco-conscious consumers are increasingly putting pressure on companies to take responsibility and adapt to sustainable business models.
 This way companies are heading to reduce their carbon emission and utilize finite resources to generate maximum value out of their products.
-They are making the attempt to engage in environmentally charged activities which not only lead to profit but also ensure environmental sustainability.
+They are attempting to engage in environmentally charged activities, which not only lead to profit but also ensure environmental sustainability.

 Companies are expected to abide by these concerns and to work towards improving on them.